 Humanitarian Projects (like building drinking springs, painting houses, etc)

-ILP programs are split into two areas: Exchange and Humanitarian.
-In Humanitarian programs, you'll be volunteering in areas that tend to be higher in poverty, and therefore there are usually many needs.
+In Humanitarian and Hybrid programs, you'll be volunteering in areas that tend to be higher in poverty, and therefore there are usually many needs.
 Volunteers in these countries have often found ways to do extra service projects outside of their normal teaching hours and we love that.

 Which country?
 Uganda in particular is a place where we have resources to help you get opportunities for doing so many projects like helping in an abandoned babies home, building springs that will provide clean drinking water to the community, teaching hygiene classes, visiting an elderly home, etc ... however there's different needs in different countries.
 If you're really excited about humanitarian work, compare our humanitarian programs here and see how you can help.